 Within Blog Posts and Other Longer Form Content

 Say you started a blog post because you were reading something in the news or you were reading someone’s blog post and an idea just jumped at you.
 It’s in good taste to reference that.
-Not only are the links helpful for the page’s SEO, but it’s just a good courtesy.
+Not only are the links helpful for the aforementioned page’s SEO, but it’s courteous.

-When you are quoting someone directly, it is critical to not only say that they said it, but hyperlink the person and say where they are from and where they said the quote that you used.
+When you are quoting someone directly, it is critical to not only say that they said it but to hyperlink the person’s name, provide the organization they are linked to, and mention where they originally said the quote you used.
 Some places say that you should hyperlink their Twitter handle if they have one as a courtesy.

-When you are using a statistic that someone else made, make sure to mention the company that did the research and link the study in the same sentence as the statistic you are using.
+When you use a statistic that someone else made, be sure to mention the company that did the research and link the study in the same sentence as the statistic you are using.
 You don’t need to hyperlink multiple times if you are using multiple statistics from the same study.
 But if you are using multiple studies, make sure to differentiate accordingly.

 Images have the potential to really get you in trouble if you aren’t getting them from the correct sources.
 If you bought your images off a stock website, then you generally don’t need to source them, but it’s still a good idea to check the terms on the image you bought.
 While you may not want to buy every image you feature on your website, it’s often safer than using Creative Commons (like many marketers do).
 The reason is that the filters for this on Google may be misleading and while the person who posted the picture might have permission to share it, you do not.